intermine/im-docs/docs/get-started/create-your-mine.rst

 ::

+    # deploy your webapp to tomcat
     ~/git/tigermine $ ./gradlew cargoDeployRemote
-    # if you have already deployed once, you will want to
+    # if you have already deployed once, you will want to run this command instead:
     ~/git/tigermine $ ./gradlew cargoRedeployRemote

 See :doc:`/system-requirements/software/gradle/index` for more on Gradle.